SEOPS And Intuitive Machines Partner To Provide New Lunar Rideshare Services

-(MENAFN- GlobeNewsWire - Nasdaq) SEOPS offerings enabled by Intuitive Machines delivery include integration, deployment, and orbital transfer vehicle solutions for payload delivery beyond low Earth orbit, including to the surface of the Moon, geostationary transfer orbit, and Lagrange points
+SEOPS offerings enabled by Intuitive Machines delivery include integration, deployment, and orbital transfer vehicle solutions beyond low Earth orbit

+We couldn't be more excited to work with Intuitive Machines to extend our rideshare services to cislunar destinations and beyond.”

-HOUSTON, Aug.
-05, 2024 (GLOBE NEWSWIRE) -- SEOPS, a leading provider of responsive space mission services and Intuitive Machines, Inc. (Nasdaq: LUNR, LUNRW) (“Intuitive Machines”), a leading space exploration, infrastructure, and services company, announced today that they have entered into a launch services agreement.
+- Chad Brinkley, CEO of SEOPSHOUSTON, TX, US, August 5, 2024 /EINPresswire / -- SEOPS , a leading provider of responsive space mission services and Intuitive Machines , Inc. (Nasdaq: LUNR, LUNRW) (“Intuitive Machines”), a leading space exploration, infrastructure, and services company, announced today that they have entered into a launch services agreement.
 Under the agreement, Intuitive Machines will provide rideshare delivery services to SEOPS as it expands its offering beyond LEO to now include multiple destinations, from geostationary transfer orbit, to the Moon's surface and various Lagrange points between the Earth and Moon starting after 2025.

 Intuitive Machines' cadence of pioneering lunar exploration and scientific discovery missions, including its upcoming IM-2 and IM-3 missions, along with its capability to deliver commercial assets to orbit, enables commercial companies like SEOPS to provide deployment services.
 This establishes a new industry offering and expands SEOPS' ability to provide integration, and deployment services to a wide range of orbital destinations.